Kumaran S. Ramamurthi, Ph.D.

 Dr. Ramamurthi’s laboratory studies fundamental mechanisms that cells use to differentiate and divide in an effort to understand how these processes may go awry during disease.
 His lab focuses on how proteins localize to particular subcellular locations and how they subsequently assemble to form large structures during development and cell division.
 Recently, he discovered that the shape of cellular membranes, either convex or concave, may recruit certain membrane shape-sensing proteins to their correct destination, a novel mechanism for subcellular protein localization.

-***Graduate students that are interested in a postdoctoral fellowship are encouraged to send their CV directly to Kumaran Ramamurthi (email@example.com)***
+***Graduate students who are interested in a postdoctoral fellowship are encouraged to send their CV directly to Kumaran Ramamurthi (firstname.lastname@example.org)***

 - Developmental Cell.
 34: 682-693, 2015. [ Journal Article ]

 - Nature Commun..
 6: 6777, 2015. [ Journal Article ]

 Kumaran Ramamurthi received his Ph.D. in Molecular Biology from the University of California, Los Angeles (UCLA), where he studied the secretion of bacterial virulence proteins.
 After a brief research fellowship at the University of Chicago, he studied subcellular protein localization as a Ruth L. Kirchstein National Research Service Award Postdoctoral Fellow at Harvard University.